glowcap/DGNotifyView/README.md

 If you prefer to install it manually, copy the files under the DGNotifyView subdirectory into your project.
 If your application is written in Swift, there’s no need for a bridging header.

 ## Usage
-DGNotifyView gives you four options for notifications:

-- DGNotifyView: This is the basic notification view with square edges
-- DGNotifyViewWithImg: This allows you to add an image to the basic notification
+DGNotifyView allows you to set parameters for:

-- DGNotifyViewRounded: This is a basic notification view with rounded edges
+- Notification corner radius (applies to both notification & image)
-- DGNotifyViewRoundedWithImg: Yep.
-It’s a rounded notification view with image support.
+- Adding a square image

-Now with Springy Views!
-These are the same as above but use a spring animation to come into view:

-- DGNotifyViewSpringy
-- DGNotifyViewSpringyImg
-- DGNotifyViewRoundedSpringy
+- The direction the notification will appear from
+- Spring or Standard animation (Boing!)
-- DGNotifyViewRoundedImgSpringy
+- Display duration

 #### Initializing
 Since DGNotifyView is based on UIView, you’ll need to `import UIKit` where you are initializing DGNotifyView.
 Then: